nolash/eth-bb/README.md

 After the contract has been published, posts can be added using the `eth-bb` tool.
 Here are some examples:

 ```
-# publish plain text content hash (global context)
+# publish plain text content hash (global topic)
 eth-bb-put -y <keyfile_path> -e <contract_address> --fee-limit 100000 <256_bit_content_hash>

-# publish plain text from file (global context)
+# publish plain text from file (global topic)
 eth-bb-put -y <keyfile_path> -e <contract_address> --fee-limit 100000 --file <file_to_publish>

-# publish plain text from file, with a context
+# publish plain text from file, with a topic
-eth-bb-put -y <keyfile_path> -e <contract_address> --context 2c26b46b68ffc68ff99b453c1d30413413422d706483bfa0f98a5e886266e7ae --fee-limit 100000 --file <file_to_publish>
+eth-bb-put -y <keyfile_path> -e <contract_address> --topic 2c26b46b68ffc68ff99b453c1d30413413422d706483bfa0f98a5e886266e7ae --fee-limit 100000 --file <file_to_publish>

 # publish rss content from hash
 eth-bb-put -y <keyfile_path> -e <contract_address> --mime application/rss+xml --fee-limit 100000 <256_bit_content_hash>

-# publish rss content from hash in context
+# publish rss content from hash in topic
-eth-bb-put -y <keyfile_path> -e <contract_address> --context 2c26b46b68ffc68ff99b453c1d30413413422d706483bfa0f98a5e886266e7ae --mime application/rss+xml --fee-limit 100000 <256_bit_content_hash>
+eth-bb-put -y <keyfile_path> -e <contract_address> --topic 2c26b46b68ffc68ff99b453c1d30413413422d706483bfa0f98a5e886266e7ae --mime application/rss+xml --fee-limit 100000 <256_bit_content_hash>
 ```

-#### Calculating the context
+#### Calculating the topic

-If the `--context` parameter is given by itself, the entry will be recorded in the smart contract under that 256-bit context.
+If the `--topic` parameter is given by itself, the entry will be recorded in the smart contract under that 256-bit topic.

-If no `--context` parameter is given, the entry will be recorded in the smart conrtact under the context `bytes32(0x0)`
+If no `--topic` parameter is given, the entry will be recorded in the smart conrtact under the topic `bytes32(0x0)`

-If `--mime` is specified, then the UTF-8 byte value of the string passed to the argument will be appended to the 256 bit context (the corresponding byte value of the hex), separated by "."
+If `--mime` is specified, then the UTF-8 byte value of the string passed to the argument will be appended to the 256 bit topic (the corresponding byte value of the hex), separated by "."
 (0x2E).
-The context used for the smart contract submission will be the sha256 hash of that data.
+The topic used for the smart contract submission will be the sha256 hash of that data.

-For example; with `--context 2c26b46b68ffc68ff99b453c1d30413413422d706483bfa0f98a5e886266e7ae` and `--mime foo/bar`, the resulting context will be `3087da3a4531097111e85c59fe75593c92b92b4cf55bc3071224ed6c14cb48b9`.
+For example; with `--topic 2c26b46b68ffc68ff99b453c1d30413413422d706483bfa0f98a5e886266e7ae` and `--mime foo/bar`, the resulting topic will be `3087da3a4531097111e85c59fe75593c92b92b4cf55bc3071224ed6c14cb48b9`.

 ## Retrieving posts

-Number of posts for a specific contexts is retrieved with the smart contract method `entryCount(signer,context)`.
+Number of posts for a specific topics is retrieved with the smart contract method `entryCount(signer,topic)`.

-A single post in a specific contexts is retrieved with the smart contract method `entry(signer,context,idx)`, where `idx` is the zero-indexed index of the post (i.e. `entryCount(...)-1`).
+A single post in a specific topics is retrieved with the smart contract method `entry(signer,topic,idx)`, where `idx` is the zero-indexed index of the post (i.e. `entryCount(...)-1`).

 ### Using the tool

 This package defines the tool `eth-bb-get`

-It returns ranges of updates queried by author and context.
+It returns ranges of updates queried by author and topic.

 ```
-# get all updates from author Eb3907eCad74a0013c259D5874AE7f22DcBcC95C for the global context
+# get all updates from author Eb3907eCad74a0013c259D5874AE7f22DcBcC95C for the global topic
 eth-bb-get -e <contract_address> --fee-limit 100000 Eb3907eCad74a0013c259D5874AE7f22DcBcC95C

-# get next 3 updates after skipping first 10 from author Eb3907eCad74a0013c259D5874AE7f22DcBcC95C for the global context
+# get next 3 updates after skipping first 10 from author Eb3907eCad74a0013c259D5874AE7f22DcBcC95C for the global topic
 eth-bb-get -e <contract_address> --fee-limit 100000 --offset 10 --limit 3 Eb3907eCad74a0013c259D5874AE7f22DcBcC95C

 # get last three updates from same author in reverse order